wyozi/steamws/README.md

 # steamws

 Set of binaries for working with Steam Workshop and some game formats.
-Utilizes Steamworks, so Steam must be running for this to work.
+The goal is to provide composable binaries with few dependencies that are easy to run in e.g. CI environments.

 Included are

 - `workshop` for downloading and inspecting workshop items
+    - Utilizes Steamworks, so Steam must be running for this one.
 - `gma` for working with Garry's Mod Addon files
 - `mdl` for working with Source Engine model (.mdl) files
 - `vtf` for working with Valve Texture Format (.vtf) files
+- `bsp` for working with Source BSP map (.bsp) files

 ```bash
 # print metadata about workshop